wonderdogone/platform-test/README.md

  "id": "55"
 }
 ```
-POST '/v1/logout'  --  This is just to demonstrate revoking token and does not consider valid vs invalid users currently.
+POST '/v1/logout'  --  This demonstrates revoking a token.
+Currently, it does not consider valid versus invalid users.
 ```
 {"name":"Emanual",
  "password":"mypassword",